 At Gibson Sheat Lawyers, we understand that buying a residential property can be an exciting yet complex journey.
 Our expert and friendly team is committed to guiding you through each step and ensuring a seamless transaction.

-This guide steps you through the buying process, in particular
+This guide walks you through the buying process, in particular:

 Starting the Process

 Once you've found a property that you wish to buy, the next step is to make an offer.
 If the property is being marketed by a real estate agent, the agent will prepare an offer on your behalf and, after you sign it, present it to the seller.If there is no agent, then it's common for the buyer's lawyer to prepare the offer.

 Before you make an offer, you must decide:

 - The price to be offered - the "purchase price"

 - The deposit to be offered - normally between 5% and 10% of the purchase price

 - The settlement date - the day you pay the purchase price and take possession and ownership of the property

 - Chattels (furniture, furnishings, appliances, farm equipment) to be included - you need to list all chattels that you expect to receive as part of the purchase price